- Orientation Week & Enrolment

 Taxis can be booked through the International office via the local company who we have a contract with.
 Booking through us helps to keep the cost lower for you.

-If you need to book a taxi then please email firstname.lastname@example.org or come into the International office.
+If you need to book a taxi then please email firstname.lastname@example.org.

 If you would like to drive yourself in the UK then the UK council for International Student affairs have further information on their website.